 What are the risk factors of CVI?

 Chronic venous insufficiency occurs more frequently in women and people older than 50.
-Other risk factors for developing CVI include:
+Other risk factors include:

 - Deep vein thrombosis